Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Change the Amazon EBS volume to Provisioned lOPs.
 - [ ] Upgrade to a compute-optimized instance.
-- [ ] Add additional t3. large instances to the application.
+- [x] Add additional t3. large instances to the application.
 - [ ] Purchase Reserved Instances.

-### A company stores files on 50 Amazon S3 buckets in the same AWS Region The company wants to connect to the S3 buckets securely over a private connection from its Amazon EC2 instances.
-The company needs a solution that produces no additional cost. hich solution will meet these requirements?

-- [ ] Create a gateway VPC endpoint lor each S3 bucket Attach the gateway VPC endpoints to each subnet inside the VPC.
-- [ ] Create an interface VPC endpoint (or each S3 bucket Attach the interface VPC endpoints to each subnet inside the VPC.
-- [ ] Create one gateway VPC endpoint for all the S3 buckets Add the gateway VPC endpoint to the VPC route table.
-- [ ] Create one interface VPC endpoint for all the S3 buckets Add the interface VPC endpoint to the VPC route table.
+### ...

 ### A company's financial department needs to view the cost details of each project in an AWS account A SysOps administrator must perform the initial configuration that is required to view cost for each project in Cost Explorer Which solution will meet this requirement?

-- [ ] Activate cost allocation tags Add a project tag to the appropriate resources.
+- [x] Activate cost allocation tags Add a project tag to the appropriate resources.
 - [ ] Configure consolidated billing Create AWS Cost and Usage Reports.
 - [ ] Use AWS Budgets Create AWS Budgets reports.
 - [ ] Use cost categories to define custom groups that are based on AWS cost and usage dimensions.